Eyes on Fed after ECB, other bank stimulus moves

 At the same time, more money has been moving from the U.S. market into European stocks as a result of the ECB measures, adding to concerns for U.S. stock investors.

-Sharp declines in the euro, which hit an 11-year low against the dollar on Friday, make European stocks cheaper, especially compared with U.S. equities.
+Sharp declines in the euro EUR=, which hit an 11-year low against the dollar on Friday, make European stocks cheaper, especially compared with U.S. equities.

 Flows into EPFR Global's European regional equity funds rose to one-year highs in the week leading up to the ECB announcement, EPFR Global said.
 Exchange-trade funds tied to Europe rallied following the ECB move this week.
 The SPDR Emerging Europe ETF (GUR.P) jumped 3.7 percent this week, its biggest weekly gain since September.